-Once a year, we return to the SNFCC for SNF Nostos, a free and open event for all that celebrates art, culture, learning, and the joy of being together.
+And once a year, we return to the SNFCC for SNF Nostos, a free and open event for all that celebrates art, culture, learning, and the joy of being together.

 The idea for the SNFCC originated in 1998, with SNF’s decision to support the construction of new facilities for the NLG and the GNO.
-From these disparate plans and with the opportunities offered by the site allocated for the project in the Municipality of Kallithea came an exciting opportunity for a cultural, educational, and environmental “Triple Project,” which would include the new NLG and GNO facilities, as well as the creation of a major urban green space, Stavros Niarchos Park.
+From these disparate plans and with the possibilities offered by the site allocated for the project in the Municipality of Kallithea came an exciting opportunity for a cultural, educational, and environmental “Triple Project,” which would include the new NLG and GNO facilities, as well as the creation of a major urban green space, Stavros Niarchos Park.

 Browse a detailed timeline of milestones in the SNFCC’s progress.